sourcegraph/openctx/provider/jira/README.md

 # Jira context provider for OpenCtx

 This is a context provider for [OpenCtx](https://openctx.org) that brings Jira context to code AI and editors.
+It supports:

+- Showing recent issues that are assigned to you, you've created, or you've commented on
+- Searching issues based on title, summary or issue key (PROJ-123)

 **Status:** Experimental